-The proportion of smaller SMEs holding £5,000 or more of credit balances has increased slightly in 2017 Time series: £5k credit balances held
+The proportion of smaller SMEs holding £5,000 or more of credit balances is currently stable and above levels previously seen Time series: £5k credit balances held

 In 2015, 42% of SMEs held £5,000 or more in credit balances.
 During 2016, the proportion declined slightly to 35% in Q2 before increasing to 47% for the 3 months to November 2016.
-Since then the proportion has remained broadly stable and is 48% for the current period.
+Since then the proportion has remained broadly stable and is 47% for the current period.
+Q245a

-O245a

-10

-The proportion of SMEs reporting growth is stable

-Time series: Have grown (excluding Starts)
+The proportion of SMEs reporting growth is stable Time series: Have grown (excluding Starts)

 Since 2012, the proportion of SMEs reporting growth has varied little and was 40% for 2016 as a whole.
-Since September, the proportion that have grown has varied relatively little.
+Since September 2016, the proportion that have grown has varied relatively little.

-The proportion of SMEs planning to grow has fallen back since Q4 2016, as fewer 0 employee SMEs plan to grow Time series: Have plans to grow - wording change in Q3 2015
+The proportion of SMEs planning to grow remains fairly stable in 2017, except for larger SMEs who have become more optimistic Time series: Have plans to grow - wording change in Q3 2015

 There was some variation in growth predictions during 2016.
 For the year as a whole, 43% of SMEs planned to grow, continuing the slight decline seen since 2013.
-Initial data for 2017 suggests that the increase in growth ambitions seen at the end of 2016 (when 47% planned to grow) has not been maintained, driven by the 0 employee SMEs.
+Whilst early data for 2017 suggested that the increase in growth ambitions seen at the end of 2016 (when 47% planned to grow) was not being maintained, the current picture is more stable.

-SMEs' plans to grow have returned to levels seen in the first half of 2016 Time series: Growth plans by extent of international trade alongside domestic sales
+An increasing proportion of international SMEs that export are planning to grow Time series: Growth plans by extent of international trade alongside domestic sales